Which Businesses are Burglarized Most?

 Aug 12, 2021

 The idea of business theft and burglary is not a pleasant one; however, the likelihood of your business being burglarized is rather high.
-In fact, approximately 22% of small business owners are impacted by burglary or theft each year.
+In fact, approximately 37% of small business owners were impacted by burglary or theft over the past year.
 Retail businesses in particular are highly targeted as thieves are seeking the opportunity to either use or resell stolen items.
 Everything from simple shoplifting to employee theft can contribute to overall business losses.

 Theft is typically associated with petty shoplifting, but it can also refer to organized retail crime and employee theft

-In fact, employee theft is so common that 64% of small businesses have claimed to experience employee theft, while only 16% reported the incident to law enforcement.
+In fact, employee theft is so common that nearly a quarter of all small business owners have experienced it.
 While theft can have a major impact on overall inventory losses, crimes like fraud and embezzlement also act as a form of employee theft.

 Small businesses are highly susceptible to fraud as there is typically less oversight in comparison to major corporations.
-According to an embezzlement study by Hiscox, an overwhelming amount of embezzlement crimes are committed by someone at the managerial level.
+According to a fraud study by LexisNexis, fraud within small and midsize companies has increased nearly 7% since 2020.

 The easiest way to prevent burglary is by securing all entry points for your business